-The Princeton Wind Farm operated at a 16% capacity factor in 2021 producing 4,200 MWhs of energy.
+The Princeton Wind Farm operated at a 9.3% capacity factor in 2022 producing 2,448 MWh's of energy.
 PMLD has been utilizing the services of Baldwin Energy, Winchester, MA to maintain and repair the turbines since August of 2019.
-PMLD sells wind energy to the Sterling Municipal Light Department, the West Boylston Municipal Light Plant, and the ISO-NE Real-Time Market.
+PMLD sells wind energy to the Sterling Municipal Light Department, the West Boylston Municipal Lighting Plant and the ISO-New England Spot Market.

-HELPS Program
+NextZero Program

-PMLD offered Princeton residents the opportunity to take advantage of energy conservation incentives appliance rebates for wi-fi thermostats, new energy efficient refrigerators, dishwashers, clothes washers, dehumidifiers, heat pumps, and pool pumps; free in-home energy audits; rebates associated with the Cool Homes Program for installation of new energy efficient central AC, miniduct systems; and rebates associated with the Home Efficiency Incentive Program for improvements associated with home insulation, duct sealing and energy efficient heating system replacement.
-In 2021 a total of 34 audits were conducted, 24 rebates were awarded through the Cool Homes Program, 17 rebates were awarded through the Home Efficiency Incentive Program, 7 Wi-Fi thermostat rebate, and 27 appliance rebates were awarded to customers for various new energy efficient appliance purchases.
-PMLD contributed a total of \$35,975 towards homeowner's energy efficiency efforts in 2021.
+PMLD offered Princeton residents the opportunity to take advantage of energy conservation incentives, appliance rebates for wi-fi thermostats, new energy efficient refrigerators, dishwashers, clothes washers, dehumidifiers, heat pumps, pool pumps, battery operated snow blowers and lawn mowers; free in-home energy audits; rebates associated with the Cool Homes Program for installation of new energy efficient central AC, mini-duct systems; and rebates associated with the Home Efficiency Incentive Program for improvements associated with home insulation, duct sealing and energy efficient heating system replacement.
+In 2022 a total of 35 audits were conducted, 35 ASHP Consultations, 20 heat pump rebates were awarded through the Cool Homes Program, 9 rebates were awarded through the Home Efficiency Incentive Program, 2 Wi-Fi thermostat rebates, and 27 appliance rebates were awarded to customers for various new energy efficient appliance/equipment purchases.
+PMLD contributed a total of \$32,503 towards homeowner's energy efficiency efforts in 2022.